AdityaKothari27/Querra/README.md

 - Save reports to a knowledge base for future reference

 ## Features

+### 🎨 Category-Based Search
+- Choose from specialized research categories
+- Each category has tailored search instructions and report templates
+- Custom styling for each research domain

 ### 🔍 Intelligent Search
 - Customizable search parameters (max results, time filters)